BrendanDupuis/CSE321-Project/README.md

 4. Power the device with the serial port to a standard power outlet connection.

 5. The device will need to be calibrated upon startup.
-Line the sticker up with the sensor and press the button which you have wired for calibration, that being the button attached to digital pin ___ [FILL THIS IN].
+Line the sticker up with the sensor and press the button which you have wired for calibration.

 6. Make sure the sensor gets a clear reading of the color of the sticker for the duration of its calibration, i.e. let the sticker or the sensor move as little as possible.

-7. Start your record player right after calibration finishes!
-This will ensure that the "offset" time calculation is correctly oriented.
+7. Press the start button and start your record player right after callibration has finished.

-8. While in the starting countdown, press the "45RPM" button which you have wired to digital pin ___ [FILL THIS IN] to switch the mode of the device to 45RPM offset time calculation mode.
-If this is not done for a record which is supposed to spin at 45RPM, then the device will be improperly set for 33.3RPM offset time calculation by default.

-9. Kick back and enjoy, or steadily calibrate your record player to the closest possible time.
+9. Kick back and enjoy, or steadily calibrate your record player in real time if you so desire.